Erin Reilly, Jonathan Taplin, Francesca Maria Smith, Geoffrey Long, Henry Jenkins

 - Short form, roughly 25,000-30,000 words.

-As of this writing, the books released in this series include Katherine Isbister's How Games Move Us: Emotion by Design, John Sharp's Works of Game: On the Aesthetics of Games and Art, Miguel Sicart's Play Matters, Greg Costikyan's Uncertainty in Games, and Jesper Juul's The Art of Failure.
+As of this writing, the books released in this series include John Sharp and David Thomas' Fun, Taste and Games; Julian Togelius' Playing Smart; Katherine Isbister's How Games Move Us: Emotion by Design; John Sharp's Works of Game: On the Aesthetics of Games and Art; Miguel Sicart's Play Matters; Greg Costikyan's Uncertainty in Games; and Jesper Juul's The Art of Failure.

 The Playful Thinking Series was sparked by discussions and research being conducted at the MIT Game Lab (then the Singapore-MIT GAMBIT Game Lab), a research group at the MIT Comparative Media Studies program.
-The series' co-editors are myself, William Uricchio, and Jesper Juul.
+The series' co-editors are myself, Mia Consalvo, Jesper Juul, and William Uricchio, working with Doug Sery at MIT Press.

 More information can be found at playfulthinking.net.